 Spread across 100 acres of ground, the Montshire Museum of Science is known for using a hands-on approach.
 Other than the main building, the ground contains 3 acres of Science Park & nature trails.
 The museum’s over 150 exhibits are related to ecology, technology, and natural & physical science.

 The main attractions of the Montshire Museum of Science are a live animal exhibit which includes honeybee hives, leafcutter ants colonies, and an aquarium.
 For technology lovers, there is a scale model of the solar system, an interactive display of light, water, sound, and motion, and a music fence.

 Montshire Museum of Science also organizes activities for preschoolers & families, so there is something for everyone to enjoy while learning.

 16. Vermont Institute of Natural Science, Quechee, Vermont

-Vermont Institute of Natural Science is a non-profit organization whose mission is to create awareness amongst people to keep the environment healthy through education & research, care for wildlife through their avian wildlife rehabilitation program.
+Vermont Institute of Natural Science is a non-profit organization whose mission is to create awareness amongst people to keep the environment healthy through education & research and care for wildlife through their avian wildlife rehabilitation program.

 Visitors here get to learn how to rehabilitate or take care of wildlife.
-Institute also exhibits 12 raptors that house eagles, owls, hawks, ravens, vultures, and falcons.
+The institute also exhibits 12 raptors that house eagles, owls, hawks, ravens, vultures, and falcons.
 Through the Institute’s flight simulator, visitors get to experience how birds feel while flying.

-At the end of the tour, visitors can buy souvenirs like soft toys of birds, bird-shaped jewelry & mask, or other items from the Institue nature shop.
+At the end of the tour, visitors can buy souvenirs like soft toys of birds, bird-shaped jewelry & masks, or other items from the Institue nature shop.

 17. Billings Farm and Museum, Woodstock, Vermont